SeanSoraghan/Feature-Extractor/README.md

 RMS (Amplitude) - the root-mean-squared amplitude of the audio signal.
 This is the average 'volume' of the signal.

 #Spectral

-Centroid (0 - 1)  - the spectral centroid of the signal.
-This can be a good indication of the 'brightness' of a sound.
+Centroid - the spectral centroid of the signal.
+This can be a good indication of the 'brightness' of a sound. spectral Slope - the slope of the spectrum.
+Linearly dependent on the centroid.
+Spectral Spread - the spread of the spectrum around the mean. signals with narrow bandwidth will have smaller spectral spread.
+Spectral Flatness - good indication of the 'noisyness' of the signal (noisy tones have flatter spectrums).
+Spectral Flux - the level of change in spectral enery between consecutive frames.

 #Harmonic

 Pitch - a very crude estimation of the fundamental frequency.
-It is currently normalised between 0 and 20000 Hz
+It is currently normalised between 0 and 5000 Hz Harmonic Energy Ratio - the proportion of the energy in the spectrum that is harmonic Inharmonicity - a measure of how much the peaks in the energy spectrum deviate from their closest harmonics

 #OSC Bundle Structure
-The OSC bundle will contain 4 floats in the following order:
+The OSC bundles will contain 10 floats in the following order:

-Onset (1 or 0 - onset or no onset), Amplitude (0 - 1), Pitch (0 - 1), Centroid (0 - 1, dull - bright)
+Onset, RMS amplitude, pitch, centroid, slope, spread, flatness, flux, harmonic energy ratio, inharmonicity